Primary

 Stand sideways to the cable and reach behind your back to grab the handle with your far hand.
 Keep your palm facing backward as you raise.
 The unusual angle requires lighter weight than standard cable laterals—start conservative and feel where the tension peaks.

-Want Behind-Back Cable Lateral Raise in your program?
+See where Behind-Back Cable Lateral Raise fits in your weekly plan

 Set a cable at the lowest position.